rescript-lang/rescript-skip/README.md

 }
 ```

-The harness includes a `ClientSum` module that demonstrates this pattern.
-It stays in sync with the reactive `numbers` collection but computes the total in O(1) per update.
+The harness includes a `ClientSum` module that subscribes to `numbers` via SSE.
+When the server pushes updates, the client applies them in O(1) time—no polling, no re-fetching the whole collection.

 Run: